CBD as Potential Treatment for Parkinson's Disease

 CBD for Parkinson's Disease

-Rats after the surgery typically prefer to use their forepaw controlled by the healthier side of the brain, rather than the damaged or “parkinsonized” side which is harder for the animal to control.
+Following surgery, rats often prefer to utilize their fore-paw controlled by the healthier side of the brain over the damaged or “parkinsonism” side, which is more difficult for the animal to control.

 However, the researchers found that the animals treated with CBD showed less of a preference, suggesting that the CBD may have helped them retain more control over their movements.